Click on a speaker to read their biography, contact information, and presentation titles.

 Barbara Meldrum is Professor Emerita of English at the University of Idaho.
 Her extensive research on the life and career of Harriet Beecher Stowe has been supported by an Idaho Humanities Council fellowship as well as by an NEH-sponsored residency fellowship at the American Antiquarian Society in Massachusetts.
 Dr. Meldrum's area of specialization also includes western American writers.

 Tracy Morrison is a songwriter, folksinger and storyteller.
-She has studied American Folk music for more than 30 years and performed at festivals, museums, libraries, community gatherings and theatres around the country.
-She’s written songs about historical Idaho women such as Sacajawea, Polly Bemis, Pegleg Annie and more.
-She has published a self titled EP and full length album, Dancing Through Medbury.
-She is featured on the Boise 150 “Our Town” CD and “Idaho Ho Ho Ho Volume 6” CD.
-She’s an avid outdoors woman, land researcher and Idaho native.
-She holds a B.S. in Geology from Boise State University.
+She has studied American Folk music for more than 30 years and performed at festivals, museums, libraries, and theatres around the country.
+While her songwriting and storytelling explores culture, history and life experience, her musical style draws from American Root genres.
+Her songs about historical Idaho (western) women include Sacajawea, Polly Bemis, Pegleg Annie and more.
+Tracy has published a self titled EP (2012) and full length album, Dancing Through Medbury (2014) and is currently producing her third album.
+She is also featured on the Boise 150 “Our Town” CD and “Idaho Ho Ho Ho Volume 6” CD.

 Ivar Nelson is a former Director of the University of Idaho Press.
 He was a Peace Corps Volunteer in Kenya, and a Foreign Service Officer in Africa and to the United Nations.
 He has published books and magazines (including Palouse Journal), directed the University of Idaho Press, and written Mining Town: The Photographic Collection of T.N.
 Barnard and Nellie Stockbridge with Patricia Hart.
 He co-founded Bookpeople of Moscow and is currently active with the revitalization of the Kenworthy Theater in Moscow.